cloudfoundry/bosh-deployment-resource/README.md

 * `releases`: *Optional.* An array of globs that should point to where the releases used in the deployment can be found.

+* `vars`: *Optional.* A collection of variables to be set in the deployment manifest.

 * `cleanup`: *Optional* An boolean that specifies if a bosh cleanup should be run before deployment.
 Defaults to false.

 * `no_redact`: *Optional* Removes redacted from Bosh output.
 Defaults to false.

 * `target_file`: *Optional.* Path to a file containing a BOSH director address.
   This allows the target to be determined at runtime, e.g. by acquiring a BOSH lite instance using the [Pool